 March 18, 2019

-Fast Fourier transform (FFT) and power spectral density (PSD) mathematics are powerful tools for analyzing the characteristics of a waveform.
-In addition to FFT and PSD, there several types of mathematics used to understand the relationships between two or more waveforms.
+Fast Fourier transform (FFT) and power spectral density (PSD) mathematics are powerful tools for analyzing a waveform’s characteristics.
+In addition to the FFT and PSD, there are other types of mathematics that explain the relationships between two or more waveforms.

-Three commonly used functions are presented in this course: transfer function, correlation, and cross-spectral density.
+Three common functions are presented in this course: transfer function, correlation, and cross-spectral density.

 - How to estimate and apply the transfer function

 - The alternative forms of the scaled transfer function estimator